 Theatreland is home to some of the longest running productions in the world, but there are also shows which transfer to the West End from regional theatres.
-Playing in the West End for limited runs, these shows deserve a place on any theatre lover’s list, so read on to find out which shows will open in the West End after successful runs at other venues.
+Don’t miss out on these West End transfers, soon to play at some of London’s iconic playhouses.

 Girl From the North Country